dshokouhi/Home-AssistantConfig/README.md

 - Turn on the lights when the alarm turns off
 - Turn on lights when door unlocked and alarm off
 - Notify the keypad locked for too many attempts
+- Arm the alarm when we go to bed
+- Disarm when the first person wakes up

 ### Harmony
 - Close curtains facing street 30 minutes before sunset